podverse/podverse-ops/dev/deploy/alpha/jenkins-deployment-steps-alpha.md

 The infrastructure assumes two separate servers: srv and aux.

-srv = hosts podverse-api and podverse-web-build.
+srv = hosts podverse-api and podverse-web-deploy.

 aux = hosts everything else in the infrastructure, specifically the db (postgres), mq (message queue, ActiveMQ), and worker containers (feed parsers and feed update listeners).